ankiiin/rainydays/README.md

 Issues:

 I have had some issues with media queries and have tried to change my css codes and I´m still working on how to fix that.
 I will get back when this has been fixed.
 Figured the mistake where I have used position:absolute on every code which will not work with the media queries.
 I will now have to go through everything since nothing will be in position after i remove position:absolute.
+Unfortunately the image on the home page where the CTA "explore whats new" is not possible to make high quality.

 Changes from prototype: